gvwilson/thirdbit/src/fiction/santas/index.md

 The factory door burst open.
 "Stay down!"
 Santa Greenwood yelled.
 The rocket launcher on his shoulder belched flame.
-A moment later a sharp crack and another enraged bellow told Finner that the missile had hit its mark.
+A moment later a boom and another enraged bellow told Finner that the missile had hit its mark.

 Hands grabbed Finner's shoulders.